Syed-Zain-Ul-Haque/Applied-Data-Science-Capstone/README.md

 - Utilize your data visualization skills to visualize the data and extract meaningful patterns to guide the modeling process

 # Module 3 Interactive Visual Analytics and Dashboard:
-We will build a dashboard to analyze launch records interactively with Plotly Dash.
+In this module we will build a dashboard to analyze launch records interactively with Plotly Dash.
 We will then build an interactive map to analyze the launch site proximity with Folium.
 ## Objectives:
 - Build an interactive dashboard that contains pie charts and scatter plots to analyze data with the Plotly Dash Python library.
 - Calculate distances on an interactive map by writing Python code using the Folium library.